OBJET D’ART EXCERPT

 his finger and held the phone to his ear.

-voice came from the small speaker.
+then a voice came from the small speaker.

-“Hello, we’ve been trying to reach you regarding your car’s
+“Hello, we’ve been trying to reach you regarding your

-extended warranty.
-You should have received something in
+car’s extended warranty.
+You should have received

-the mail—”
+something in the mail—”

 Sean swore as he jerked the phone from his ear and